munificent/craftinginterpreters/book/hash-tables.md

 ^code table-add-all-h (1 before, 2 after)

-We'll use this later when we implement method inheritance but we may as well implement it here while we've got all of the hash table stuff fresh in our minds.
+We won't need this until much later when we implement method inheritance, but we may as well implement it here while we've got all of the hash table stuff fresh in our minds.

 ^code table-add-all

 There's not much to say about this.
 It walks the bucket array of the source hash table.
 Whenever it finds a non-empty bucket, it adds the entry to the destination hash table using the `tableSet()` function we recently defined.

-That goes through the full process of finding a bucket for the entry, resolving collisions, etc. That might seem unnecessarily complicated, but since we don't know what the destination hash table already contains, there's little we can do to optimize it.
-This function isn't on any critical performance path anyway, so simple is best.

 ### Retrieving values